ApsalSyed/cheat-sheets/README.md

 ## 🗂️ Contents

-The repository contains cheat sheets for:
+The repository will contains cheat sheets for:

 - Programming Languages (Python, JavaScript, etc.)
 - Frameworks and Libraries